-The wide_get_context generic function returns the context pointer or a null pointer.XXX)
+The wide\get\context generic function returns the context pointer or a null pointer.XXX)

-(editorial note: footnote) XXX) If the wide_get_context generic function is called inside the scope of a wide function definition with its identifier as argument, a pointer to its current context is obtained (cf. 6.7.3).
+(editorial note: footnote) XXX) If the wide\get\context generic function is called inside a wide function with its own identifier as argument, a pointer to its current context is obtained (cf. 6.7.3).